MicrosoftDocs/azure-dev-docs/articles/ai/includes/azure-ai-for-developers-dotnet.md

 ## AI app templates

 [AI app templates](/azure/developer/ai/intelligent-app-templates) provide you with well-maintained, easy to deploy reference implementations.
-These ensure a high-quality starting point for your AI apps.
-The end-to-end solutions provide popular, comprehensive reference applications.
-The building blocks are smaller-scale samples that focus on specific scenarios and tasks.
+These templates ensure a high-quality starting point for your AI apps.

+There are two categories of AI app templates, **building blocks** and **end-to-end solutions**.
+Building blocks are smaller-scale samples that focus on specific scenarios and tasks.
+End-to-end solutions are comprehensive reference samples including documention, source code, and deployment to allow you to take and extend for your own purposes.

-## Azure OpenAI Service
+## Resources for Azure OpenAI Service

 Azure OpenAI Service provides REST API access to OpenAI's powerful language models.
 These models can be easily adapted to your specific task including but not limited to content generation, summarization, image understanding, semantic search, and natural language to code translation.
 Users can access the service through REST APIs, Azure OpenAI SDK for .NET, or the web-based interface in the Azure OpenAI Studio.

 ### Libraries and samples